pgharts/trusty-cms/app/assets/javascripts/notes.md

 ====

 * Popups 'a.popup'
-* Load tag reference - "Available Tags" link
+* Page preview
+* Adding tabs
 * Published at field datepicker
+* Validation errors that are in context and can be dismissed
-* Onsubmit statuses
+* (ajax spinner) Onsubmit statuses

 * When page status is set to Scheduled, Published, or Hidden (>=90), show the published_at field.
 Otherwise, hide the published_at field.
-* Page preview
-* Adding tabs
-* Validation errors that are in context and can be dismissed
-* Auto population of breadcrumb based on page title
+* Get page_edit_javascripts and layout_edit_javascripts out of ruby
 * Reimplement any undefined utility function calls
-* Get page_edit_javascripts and layout_edit_javascripts out of ruby
+* (docs) Load tag reference - "Available Tags" link

 Might work
 ==========